catalyst/moodle-search_azure/README.md

 ## Moodle Plugin Installation
 Once you have setup an Azure Search service you can now install the Moodle plugin.

+### Command Line Installation
-To install the plugin in Moodle:
+To install the plugin in Moodle via the command line:

-1. Get the code and copy/ install it to: `<moodledir>/search/engine/azure`
+1. Get the code from GitHub or the Moodle Plugin Directory.
+2. Copy or clone code into: `<moodledir>/search/engine/azure`
-2. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.
+3. Run the upgrade: `sudo -u www-data php admin/cli/upgrade` **Note:** the user may be different to www-data on your system.

+### User Interface Installation
+To install the plugin in Moodle via the Moodle User Interface:

+1. Log into your Moodle as an Administrator.
+2. Navigate to: *Site administration > Plugins > Install Plugins*
+3. Install plugin from Moodle Plugin directory or via zip upload.

 ## Moodle Plugin Setup
 Once you have setup an Azure Search service you can now configure the Moodle plugin.